CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 }
 ```

+Now our `run` method will read every line from our trace file, extract the access details, simulate the cache access, then save record the statistics.

 ### End of Section Thoughts

 We've finished implementing our cache simulator!
 However, it's a good idea to implement these statistics as you go (and not wait until the end).